quixio/quix-streams/docs/subscribe.md

 ## Create a topic consumer

 Topics are at the center for stream processing operations.
 In order to subscribe to data in a topic you need an instance of `TopicConsumer`.
 This instance allow you to receive all the incoming streams on the specified topic.
-You can create an instance using the client’s `create_topic_consumer` method, passing the `TOPIC` as the parameter.
+You can create an instance using the client’s `get_topic_consumer` method, passing the `TOPIC` as the parameter.

 === "Python"

     ``` python
-    topic_consumer = client.create_topic_consumer(TOPIC)
+    topic_consumer = client.get_topic_consumer(TOPIC)
     ```

 === "C\#"

     ``` cs
-    var topicConsumer = client.CreateTopicConsumer(TOPIC);
+    var topicConsumer = client.GetTopicConsumer(TOPIC);
     ```

 ### Consumer group